ZoneMinder/zmeventnotification/docs/guides/es_faq.rst

 See the 'MQTT Add-On' section of objectconfig.yml for more details.

-**The old MQTT system is configured in the zmeventnotification.ini file and the Perl side of ES handles it.**
+**The old MQTT system is configured in the zmeventnotification.yml file and the Perl side of ES handles it.**
 As of version 1.1, the event server also supports MQTT (Contributed by `@vajonam <https://github.com/vajonam>`__). zmeventnotification server can be configured to broadcast on a topic called